garlic1234567/Catching-inter-modal-artifacts/README.md

 This is the repository for the paper "Catching Inter-Modal Artifacts: A Cross-Modal Framework for Temporal Forgery Localization".

 # Dependency
-The following dependencies are required to run the code:
-- Linux
-- Python 3.8
-- Pytorch 1.13
-- Numpy
-- PyYaml
-- Pandas
-- h5py
-- joblib
-- einops
+Since we build on the UMMAFormer (Zhang et al.,2023) framework for our approach, please refer to [UMMAFormer repository](https://github.com/ymhzyj/UMMAFormer) for detailed dependencies required to reproduce our Cross-Modal Framework designed for the TFL task. <br>
+For experiments validating the generalizability of the proposed modules, we replace the original alignment and fusion operation in HAMMER with our BRM and DFFM, respectively.
+Detailed installation instructions can be found in the [HAMMER repository](https://github.com/rshaojimmy/MultiModal-DeepFake).

 ## Dataset
 We conduct experiments on the following datasets:
 1. TFL Benchmark Dataset Lav-DF: This dataset is used to evaluate our model for Temporal Forgery Localization (TFL).
-We preprocess this dataset in the same manner as our baseline model, UMMAFormer(https://github.com/ymhzyj/UMMAFormer).
+We preprocess this dataset in the same manner as our baseline model [UMMAFormer](https://github.com/ymhzyj/UMMAFormer).
 2. DGM4 Dataset: Used to validate the cross-modal generalizability of the proposed BRM and DFFM modules.
-All the configurations are the same to HAMMER(https://github.com/rshaojimmy/MultiModal-DeepFake).
+All the configurations are the same to [HAMMER](https://github.com/rshaojimmy/MultiModal-DeepFake).

 ## Reproduction on DGM4
-In the [reproduction](./reproduction) folder, we provide the implementation for reproducting the performance of CLIP, ViLT and HAMMER on the DGM4 dataset.
+In the [reproduction](./reproduction) folder, we provide the implementation for replicating the experimental results of CLIP, ViLT, and HAMMER on the DGM4 dataset, as reported in our paper.

 ### Experimental Setup
 - Hardware: All the three methods are reproduced on 2 A6000 GPUs.